Fraser Valley sunset

 How big is the tenure?

-The tenure is over 3000hc and its size is based upon the need to provide adequate buffers and protection for the habitat in question as well as provide a range of human powered trails, amenities and experiences that will be integrated with existing Chilliwack City, FVRD and other trails.(e.g. - Elk Mtn, Gloria Basin and Mt Cheam.)
+The tenure is approx. 320hc and its size is based upon the need to provide adequate buffers and protection for the habitat in question as well as provide a range of human-powered trails, amenities, and experiences that will be integrated with existing Chilliwack City, FVRD, and other trails wherever possible.
 With this “interconnectivity”, the Chilliwack and the Eastern Fraser Valley can become established as a leading destination for eco-sustainable and green outdoor recreation in British Columbia and Canada.

 Does the tenure mean that the road and trail up to Mt Cheam thru Chipmunk Creek will be closed to the public?